If you are an Octopus Energy customer already, you may be familiar with their pink eight-legged mascot called Constantine the Octopus.

 With the high demand for the plushies, it wasn’t sustainable to continue to supply the tiny hand-sewn version.
 So today, they are ethically and carefully produced by a team in China.

-Customers can request either a small or giant Constantine.
+Customers can request either a small or giant Constantine for free.

 Why is the Octopus called Constantine?